 Baking Oven – first floor lounge - would have been fuelled by hot cobbles brought in from an outside fire.

 Jacobean stone mullioned window –on first floor landing – was the external rear wall of the building from about1650-1788.
-Several other such openings have been discovered and built in. visible in Room 2 bathroom and the lower wall of the conference room.
+Several other such openings have been discovered and built in. visible in Room 2 bathroom and the lower wall of the lounge area of room 5.

 Oak beams – installed about 1650 - notches suggest reused from an earlier structure, possible even recovered from dismantled ships.

 Original Pele Tower fireplace – first floor lounge, with evidence of 4 stages of fireplace rebuilding.

 Fireplace in Restaurant – showing the gradual down sizing of fire opening – the chimney has steps to allow access by boy chimney sweeps.

 Oak roof structure from 1650 with cantilevered devise to raise the frontage of the building in 1788, commencement of Coaching Inn era.

 Other features discovered by dowsing on the hotel site have been a dried up well and old drainage routes in the original Pele Tower.
 Routes of existing known drainage and water routes are easily confirmed by this technique, as demonstrated by David on the BBC video.